AliRezaJoodi/Electronics_Exercises/PSU_DCDC_Forward_NonIso_Async_Collection/README.md

-## Forward DC-DC Converter, Non-Isolated, Asynchronous
+## Forward DC-DC Converter, Non-Isolated, Non-Synchronous
 Note: Default applications from LTspice for exercise

 ### More Information